 If someone manages to brute force a container all power to them.
 Its like ganking except praying on weak passwords.
 However there are methods to prevent brute forcing if it isnt desired.
 For example limit the number of password attempts.

-It seems to me public secure containers serve a bigger purpose in stations than in space, but they are only a thing in space at the moment.
-The ones in stations have to have much more room than the giant secure container tho.
+Public secure containers serve a bigger purpose in stations than in space, but they are only a thing in space at the moment.
+The ones in stations should have much more room than the ones in space tho.